Download Full Text (12.7 MB)

 Legal Ethics and Professional Responsibility | Legal Profession

 Frye, Brian L. and Schiller, Elizabeth, "Professional Responsibility: An Open-Source Casebook" (2019).
-Law Faculty Books.
+Law Faculty Books and Chapters.
 5.